-GENERATOR (optional equipment): The generator operates on LP Gas.
+LPG GENERATOR (optional equipment): The generator operates on LP Gas.
 For detailed operating and maintenance instructions refer to the owner's manual supplied by the manufacturer.
+INSTALLATION: It is recommended that the generator by installed by a qualified LPG licenced technician.
 IMPORTANT: Always check to make sure that the generator has adequate ventilation and that vents and/or exhaust have not been blocked by snow or other objects that may damage exhaust pipe and restrict flow of exhaust away from vehicle.
 AVOID THE DANGER OF CARBON MONOXIDE (CO) POISONING read the owner's manual for a complete understanding of how to safely use the generator.
 It is never recommended to run the generator while occupants are sleeping.
 IMPORTANT: Always be sure that your CO detector is operating.